 Frequently Asked Questions

-There is no need to provide bread as we receive donations from local bakeries.
+Bread: No need to provide bread — we receive donations from local bakeries.

 What is an easy way for my group to cook 40 meals?